Skip to main content

 • Daily-life impact documentation

-• Long-term treatment continuity strategy
+• Long-term treatment plan

-Economic and Vocational Valuation
+Economic and Vocational Losses

 Critical Next Steps